Steel Sheds Vs Wooden Sheds

 People are often surprised to learn that Steel Sheds are considerably less expensive than wooden sheds.
-While there’s not much between them in the smaller sizes, like 6ft x 4ft, once the shed gets above 8ft x 6ft, the Steel Sheds work out to cost a lot less than their wooden counterparts.
+(2022 Update: This has only been compounded with the recent surge in wooden prices).
+While there’s not much between them in the smaller sizes (like 6ft x 4ft) once the shed gets above 8ft x 6ft, the Steel Sheds work out to cost a lot less than their wooden counterparts.
 In some instances, a steel shed can cost only a THIRD as much as a comparable wooden shed.

 Steel: Flat-packed: €779

 Steel: Supplied and Fitted: €1129